AbsoluteVirtueXI/solidity-security/documentation/solidity-security.md

 ### Demonstration of Integer Overflow and Underflow attacks

-The smart contract [InsecCalculator.sol](../contracts/overflow/InsecCalculator.sol) is vulnerable to an integer overflow and underflow on all arithmetic functions.
+The smart contract [InsecCalculator](../contracts/overflow/InsecCalculator.sol) is vulnerable to an integer overflow and underflow on all arithmetic functions.
-The smart contract [SecCalculator.sol](../contracts/overflow/SecCalculator.sol) is the secured version with `SafeMath`.
+The smart contract [SecCalculator](../contracts/overflow/SecCalculator.sol) is the secured version with `SafeMath`.
-The smart contract [InsecBecToken.sol](../contracts/overflow/InsecBecToken.sol) is vulnerable to an integer overflow on its `batchTransfer` function at line 240.
+The smart contract [InsecBecToken](../contracts/overflow/InsecBecToken.sol) is vulnerable to an integer overflow on its `batchTransfer` function at line 240.
-The smart contract [SecBecToken.sol](../contracts/overflow/SecBecToken.sol) is a secured version with `SafeMath`.
+The smart contract [SecBecToken](../contracts/overflow/SecBecToken.sol) is a secured version with `SafeMath`.

 The test file [overflow_test.js](../test/overflow_test.js) demonstrates the usage of these flawed contracts and their secured version.
-It triggers an integer overflow and underflow on [InsecCalculator.sol](../contracts/overflow/InsecCalculator.sol) and reverts on [SecCalculator.sol](../contracts/overflow/SecCalculator.sol) if an overflow or underflow is detected.
+It triggers an integer overflow and underflow on [InsecCalculator](../contracts/overflow/InsecCalculator.sol) and reverts on [SecCalculator](../contracts/overflow/SecCalculator.sol) if an overflow or underflow is detected.
-It triggers an integer overflow on [InsecBecToken.sol](../contracts/overflow/InsecBecToken.sol) and permits the transfer of Bec tokens by an attacker who doesn't own any.
-[SecCalculator.sol](../contracts/overflow/SecCalculator.sol) is secured by `SafeMath` at line 32 and reverts if an overflow is detected.
+It triggers an integer overflow on [InsecBecToken](../contracts/overflow/InsecBecToken.sol) and permits the transfer of Bec tokens by an attacker who doesn't own any.
+[SecCalculator](../contracts/overflow/SecCalculator.sol) is secured by `SafeMath` at line 32 and reverts if an overflow is detected.
-Run the test file with:
+Run the exploit demonstration with:

 ```zsh
 npx mocha --exit test/overflow_test.js